 Learning to balance life’s positive experiences and emotions with the unhappy ones is an important part of growing up, but some children find this to be a struggle.
-Childhood depression affects an estimated 5 percent of American children and adolescents.
+An estimated 3.2 percent of American children and adolescents have diagnosed depression.
 And while depression was long seen as an adult problem, researchers now know that even a 2-year-old can experience depression.

 As children get older, some of those who suffer from depression have thoughts of killing themselves, a condition otherwise known as suicide ideation.
 Such thoughts can be fleeting ideas that suicide may be a solution to a situation (such as a painful breakup), or they may be more carefully thought out plans on how to make it happen.

 At Yale Medicine Child Study Center, our highly trained clinicians have extensive experience delving into the environmental contexts of child depression, including family influence.
 We work with families to properly diagnose an array of mental health concerns among children and treat them.

 Depression may be diagnosed when a child or teen has persistent feelings of sadness that interfere with the ability to function.
 Loss, stress, co-occurring mental health conditions (such as ADHD or anxiety), and a family history of depression raise the odds that a child may experience depression.

 In a mental health survey done at U.S. high schools, 10 percent of boys and 22 percent of girls reported suicide ideation in the previous year, says Yann Poncin, MD, a child psychiatrist and assistant professor at the Child Study Center.
 He calls it “common in the context of depression.”
 Though many kids have these thoughts, most don’t act on them, says Dr. Poncin.
 Even so, the symptom should be taken seriously, he says.